singh-moni/Singh_Monika_BookStore_Capstone/frontend/README.md

 Change mongo uri to your uri in .env file
 Run:  npm run dev

-Here are the detailed steps to set up the frontend of your BookStore application:
+## Frontend Setup

 Prerequisites:
 Ensure you have the following installed on your system:

 Node.js (v16 or higher)
 npm (Node package manager, which comes with Node.js) Git (optional, if you're cloning from a repository)

+# Here are the detailed steps to set up the frontend of your BookStore application:

 Frontend Setup Instructions
 Create React in Vite